Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 Reviewed on this page:

-Reek Of Putrefaction - Symphonies Of Sickness - Necroticism: Descanting The Insalubrious - Heartwork - Barbed Wire Soul
+Reek Of Putrefaction - Symphonies Of Sickness - Necroticism: Descanting The Insalubrious - Heartwork - Swansong - Wake Up And Smell The...
+Carcass - Barbed Wire Soul - Surgical Steel

 Liverpool, birthplace of the world's most beloved rock and roll band...
 Carcass???
 That's right: about twenty-five years after that other group broke through, along came a death metal outfit dedicated to brutal riffage, abrupt tempo shifts, grunted vocals, and lyrics - mostly by bassist Jeff Walker - cribbed from medical textbooks ("Mucopurulence Excretor").
-All this can be very silly or hard to stomach, depending on how seriously you take it, but the group is far more rewarding than other genre pioneers like Death and Morbid Angel because their music is much richer and more varied.
+All this can be very silly or hard to stomach, depending on how seriously you take it, but - like fellow genre pioneers Death - they eventually embraced compositional complexity and top-notch musicianship while keeping their focus where it belongs: on carnage and mayhem.

-The members went separate ways after breaking up in 1996, but came together in 2008 for a reunion tour.
+The members went separate ways after breaking up in 1996, but came together in 2008 for a reunion tour with Daniel Erlandsson replacing Ken Owen, and an album in 2013.
 (DBW)

 Lineup: